- 4 years of mathematics, including pre-calculus

 The University of New Hampshire takes a holistic approach in reviewing your application for admission.
 While your academic record is the most important piece of information, your whole application will provide relevant context to help us learn more about who you are, how you’ve contributed to your community – in and outside of school – and how you’ll find a home here in Wildcat Country.

 Feb.
-1 - Regular Decision Deadline: Applicants who apply under this option will receive an admission decision soon after their application becomes complete.
+1 Regular Decision Deadline - Applicants who apply under this option will receive an admission decision prior to the end of March.

-3 years of social science (including U.S. History)
+• 2 years of history or social science

 *Some programs may have additional requirements for admission